 Can I Use Frozen Pie Crust Instead of Homemade?

 Not for this pie.
+At least I wouldn't recommend it.
 This pie has more of a shortbread style crust, which is different from traditional pie crust.
 It adds a layer of flavor to the pie recipe that you really won't want to leave out.